Moderna’s New Herpes Vaccine

 The Herpes Infection

-Researchers have now found over 100 herpes viruses, and several of them can infect humans, like HSV-1 (the virus that can cause cold sores) and HSV-2 (the virus that can cause genital sores).
+Researchers have found over 100 herpes viruses, several of which can infect humans, like HSV-1 (the virus that can cause cold sores) and HSV-2 (the virus that can cause genital sores).

-HSV-2 is caused by sexual contact, and when an individual gets infected, the virus is with them forever.
-Therefore, with the sporadic occurrences of painful sores, herpes carriers will have to put up with the stigma surrounding being infected with a skin rash.
+HSV-2 is caused by sexual contact, and the virus is with them forever when an individual gets infected.
+Therefore, with the sporadic occurrences of painful sores, herpes carriers will have to face the stigma surrounding being infected with a skin rash.

 Nearly 500 million people have HSV-2, making it the most common STI.
-In addition, those with HSV-2 are three times more likely to contract HIV if they are exposed to herpes.
+In addition, those with HSV-2 are three times more likely to contract HIV if exposed to herpes.

 This means a herpes vaccine may not only prevent about 350,000 new HSV-2 infections each year in the United States alone but could also aid in the battle against HIV.

-The reason for there not being a herpes vaccine yet is because years of previous research have failed during human trials.
+The reason for not being a herpes vaccine is because years of previous research have failed during human trials.